LLI Design recently completed a total redesign and refurbishment of a 7-storey townhouse in Highgate, a leafy and desirable part of London.

 Bedroom was 3 designed to provide a “cool” bedroom—incorporating a secret space to chat/hang out with friends.
 A bespoke joinery unit was designed; which when opened contained a chest of drawers upon which there is an upholstered seating area.

 For the bed a bespoke matt lacquered truckle bed was designed with cushions along one side so it could double as a daybed.
 In the rest of the room a classic bubble chair along with a desk completed the design.

-The existing master suite on the fifth floor comprised of an over-sized bedroom, a small ensuite bathroom and a small dressing room.
-The master suite was reconfigured to become a smaller but better proportioned bedroom, a luxurious bathroom suite and a bespoke dressing room.
+The existing primary suite on the fifth floor comprised of an over-sized bedroom, a small ensuite bathroom and a small dressing room.
+The primary suite was reconfigured to become a smaller but better proportioned bedroom, a luxurious bathroom suite and a bespoke dressing room.

 On the sixth floor, bedroom 4 was redesigned to create an exciting environment with a bespoke bed which incorporated illuminated display alcoves.

 Considered lighting design throughout the property was also an important element of the overall design, particularly so in a townhouse where vertical circulation throughout the building was constant and multiple floors would be used simultaneously.
 The lighting scheme was controlled on a Rako Intelligent lighting system which allowed for different moods/scenes to be set, both indoor and outdoor.

 In open plan overlapping areas such as the kitchen/dining room/terrace, the lighting design becomes an important feature of how the spaces function.
 Pre-programmed scenes were designed for “dining”, “cooking”, “watch TV”, “entertaining” etc. as relevant to each room, which set different moods, adjusting lights both inside and outside to create an atmosphere relevant to the function of the room at that time.